murpjack/murphyme.github.io/_posts/2018-09-12-Using-Aspect-Ratio-In-CSS.md

 By adding padding-top to the *.image:before*, we determine the height of *.image__content* and its background-image.

 All that is left to do is to set the width of *.image* now that *.image__content* fills it and is set to the correct aspect-ratio.
-See below for a working example &darr. :point_down:
+See below for a working example &darr; . :point_down:

 **HTML**
 ```html